Niranjannmitmysore/Go-Tutorial/1.Intro/README.md

 ## Intro to Golang

-Back to Basics!
-Go is a concurrent programming language created by ** Robert Griesemer, Rob Pike, and Ken Thompson  ** sand sponsored and introduced by Google in 2009.
+ Go is a concurrent programming language created by Robert Griesemer, Rob Pike, and Ken Thompson .
+It was Sponsored and introduced by Google in 2009.
 It’s been mentioned by the creators that Go was originally developed as a language for servers; but has grown, alongside its epic community, into something much more general purpose.

-###Hello World!
+### Hello World!

   package main